vuejs/docs/src/api/instance-properties.md

 - **Details:**

-  The instantiation options used for the current Vue instance.
+  The instantiation options used for the current component instance.
 This is useful when you want to include custom properties in the options:

   ```js
   const app = Vue.createApp({